eclypse-org/eclypse/docs/source/overview/getting-started/placement-strategy.rst

      infr = Infrastructure(..., placement_strategy=strategy)

 - **Via the application registration:**
-  You can associate a strategy when registering the application with the simulation using the :py:meth:`~eclypse_core.simulation.simulation.Simulation.register` method:
+  You can associate a strategy when registering the application with the simulation using the :py:meth:`~eclypse.simulation.simulation.Simulation.register` method:

   .. code-block:: python